 However, the NMR technique made it possible to measure and identify phenolic compounds that provide additional health benefits found only in high phenol EVOO.
 Scientific studies so far have suggested that oleocanthal and oleacein act as a natural anti-inflammatory agents that protect cells from the oxidation process (which leads to premature aging and disease).
 And while the benefits continue to be better understood, many studies have supported that oleocanthal and oleacein may even help fight against several cardiovascular and neurodegenerative diseases such as Alzheimer’s and even cancer.

-Below are the recent certificates from the analysis we conducted on our oil.
+Below is the certificate from the analysis we conducted on our 2019 Harvest.

 Scientific Studies On The Health Benefits of High Phenol EVOO